How To Invest During A Recession

 Precious Metals

-During the Great Recession, the value of gold went from $800 per ounce up to $1,921 in 2011.
-As the economy returned to prosperity, the price went back down and was last at $1,575 as of 2020.
+During the Great Recession, gold values climbed from $800 per ounce to $1,921 in 2011.
+As economic prosperity returned, prices retreated to approximately $1,575 by 2020.

 Remember: Don’t Try To Time the Market